-The Office of the President provides administrative leadership and support for President Gutmann's initiatives.
-The Office aids in policy development and also plans and executes activities and events that support the Penn Compact which was first articulated by President Gutmann at her inauguration in 2004.
-Members of the staff represent her on a variety of University committees; advise her on policy matters; serve as liaisons between President Gutmann and members of the University community; and assist students, parents, faculty, staff, trustees, alumni, members of the community, and others.
+The Office of the President provides administrative leadership and support for the President’s initiatives.
+The Office aids in policy development and also plans and executes activities and events that support the institution’s mission.
+Members of the staff represent the President on a variety of University committees; advise the President on policy matters; serve as liaisons between the President and members of the University community; and assist students, parents, faculty, staff, trustees, alumni, members of the community, and others.

 African-American Resource Center

 The African-American Resource Center seeks to enhance the quality of life for African-American administrators, faculty, staff and students.
 The staff works to create a teaching and learning community that is harmonious and diverse.
 The services of AARC include information and referral, workshops, consultation, support groups, counseling, problem-solving, assistance with workplace concerns, advocacy, and co-sponsorship of events to promote dialogue on race and diversity issues.

 3643 Locust Walk/3199

 Almanac is Penn's journal of record, opinion, and news and has been published weekly during the academic year since 1971.
 Almanac publishes proposals; responses; policies and procedures; advance notices; agendas and summaries of meetings of governance bodies; notices that advise faculty and staff of their rights and benefits; and weekly and annual crime reports.
 Almanac also provides the University community with a forum for open expression, through its "Speaking Out" column.

 Office of Affirmative Action and Equal Opportunity Programs